 Different tools used at various stages of CD:

 - Version Control – version control tool is used to maintain the versions of a build.

-- CD pipeline tool – Jenkins, Go CD and Bamboo are some important tool in this area.
+- CD pipeline tool – Jenkins, Go CD, VSTS and Bamboo are some important tools in this area.

 - Build tools – depends on the programming language – maven is famous with Java, TFS is famous with dotNet or C#.

-- Unit Testing tools – again depend on the programming language.
-Junit is for Java, NUnit is for C# etc.
+- Unit Testing tools – again depending on the programming language, JUnit is used for Java, NUnit is for C# etc.

 - Integration Testing – Robot framework, Cucumber along with Selenium are famous in this region.

-For more details on continous delivery, you can go through a book called Continous Delivery by Jez Humble or follow this link.
+For more details on continuous delivery, you can go through a book called Continous Delivery by Jez Humble or follow this link.

 PS: For any questions, queries, and feedback, feel free to write us at email@example.com or firstname.lastname@example.org.
 Happy Learning 🙂